Skip to main content

 'Tis the season for keeping the cat out of the Christmas tree

 As the holidays approach, you’ll probably start decking your halls and home.
-This annual to-do probably means putting up the Christmas tree.
-You might put a lot of time and effort into finding the perfect location for the tree and picking out the best spots for each ornament, but your curious cat can undo all of that work in seconds if he decides to climb the tree.
+This annual to-do usually means putting up the Christmas tree.
+You might invest a lot of time and effort into finding the perfect location for the tree and picking out the best spots for each ornament, but your curious cat can undo all of that work in seconds if he decides to climb the tree.

 Cat batting at a Christmas ornament on a tree